Predicting Value at Risk for Cryptocurrencies With Generalized Random Forests: Simulation

 \section{Simulation}

 In this section, we study the finite sample forecast performance in quantiles for true DGPs of standard stock-type dynamics as well as for set-ups of cryptocurrency type.
-Overall, we find that, as expected, GRF performs best in all settings, in particular in settings which are designed to mimic the cryptocurrency behaviour over time but also in those similar to stock index behaviour.
-For QRF, the performance is entirely different, at least for the chosen parsimonious model specification and the relatively short estimation intervals.
+Overall, we find that, as expected, GRF performs well even in simple settings where the oracle parametric models should actually have an advantage.
+For cases which are designed to mimic the cryptocurrency behaviour over time with changing volatilities, GRF outperforms the competitor models.
+For QRF, the performance is entirely different as it is outperformed by most other models.
+These results are also strongly confirmed by pairwise CPA-tests.

-We study two different types of DGPs.
+We study three different types of DGPs.
 The first one is a standard GARCH(1,1) process, i.e

-where the parameters are estimated on the full Bitcoin data to mimic the behavior of cryptocurrencies (with $z_t \sim N(0,1)$).
-We denote this setting as \textit{sim GARCH Bitcoin fit}.
-Moreover, we also consider the specification with $\beta_0=0.1$, $\beta_1=0.8$, $\omega=10^{-4}$ and $z_t \sim N(0,1)$ (\textit{sim GARCH}) and with $z_t$ as $t_5$-distributed (\textit{sim GARCH t}), which corresponds to standard stock index data.
-Secondly, for the \textit{Sim SAV-Model} setting, we fit a symmetric absolute value (SAV) model to normal returns, i.e.
+where the parameters are estimated on the full Bitcoin data to mimic the behavior of established cryptocurrencies (with $z_t$ either follows a normal distribution or an asymmetric, skewed-$t$ distribution).
+We denote these settings as \textit{GARCH Bitcoin Norm} and \textit{GARCH Asym-$t$}.
+Moreover, we also consider the specification with $\beta_0=0.1$, $\beta_1=0.8$, $\omega=10^{-4}$ and $z_t \sim N(0,1)$ (\textit{ GARCH}) and with $z_t$ as $t_5$-distributed (\textit{GARCH t}), which corresponds to standard stock index data.
+Secondly, for the \textit{SAV-Model} setting, we fit a symmetric absolute value (SAV) model to normal returns, i.e.